Victor-Ebere/Networking/README.md

 This repo is where I practice reading raw network traffic with Wireshark and turning what I find into actual security understanding — starting from DNS, TCP, HTTP, and TLS packets, and ending with cloud security controls.

-Captures were taken across two environments: Kali Linux and Windows 11.
+Captures were taken from kali Linux v 4.6.6

 ## Projects